-Vanessa Hudgens Sizzles In Sexy Mrs Claus Lingerie And Thigh-High Boots: ‘Jingle Bell Rock’
+Vanessa Hudgens Sizzles In Sexy Mrs. Claus Lingerie And Thigh-High Boots: ‘Jingle Bell Rock’

 The actress matched with a bold red lip and gave the camera a sultry look with her left arm up and her fingers pointed.

 Vanessa posed alongside GG Magree, Vince Rossi, and Alexandra Shipp, who all rocked the same sexy outfits.
-Vince’s teddy was extra short to show off his skintight shorts, while GG and Alexandra bent forwards for a seductive pose.
+Vince’s teddy was extra short to show off his skintight shorts, while GG and Alexandra bent forward for a seductive pose.

-The group posed outside in front of a green foliage and a giant reindeer statue.
+The group posed outside in front of green foliage and a giant reindeer statue.
 Vanessa wrote the song title in the caption inside two Christmas tree emoji.

 Plenty of fans shared their thoughts in the comments section.